VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 sufficient seats available to fulfill the order before it sends the initial **RegisterToConference** command.

-When the team tested the V2 release, we discovered that sometimes the UI is waiting, for the domain to to complete its processing and for the read-models to receive data from the write-model, before it can display the next screen to the Registrant.
+The team load tested the application using Visual Studio Load Test with different user load patterns.
+We noticed that with a constant load pattern of ten virtual users, the UI often has to wait for the domain to to complete its processing and for the read-models to receive data from the write-model, before it can display the next screen to the Registrant.
 In particular, with the V2 release deployed to medium-sized web and worker role instances we found that:

-* With a single simulated user creating orders, all orders are processed within a five second window.
+* With a constant load pattern of a single virtual user creating orders, all orders are processed within a five second window.
-* With ten simulated users simultaneoulsy creating orders, many orders are not processed within the five second window.
+* With  a constant load pattern of ten virtual users simultaneoulsy creating orders, many orders are not processed within the five second window.
-* With ten simulated users simultaneoulsy creating orders, the role instances are used sub-optimally (for example CPU usage is low).
+* With a constant load pattern of ten virtual users simultaneoulsy creating orders, the role instances are used sub-optimally (for example CPU usage is low).

 > **Note:** The five second window is the maximum duration that we want
 > to see between the time that the UI sends the initial command on the